 Grand Rapids Montessori High School has one of the best graduation rates in the region, graduating more than 90% of its students.

-THE MONTESSORI CLASSROOM: The Montessori method uses hands-on lessons and experiences to help students learn by doing.
+The Montessori method uses hands-on lessons and experiences to help students learn by doing.
 Students learn in cohorts of three age levels.
 Typically, students will have the same teacher for multiple years.
 The multi-age classroom allows the students to become part of a learning community that fosters respect, understanding, and tolerance.